-A stockholder who would like to have a proposal considered for inclusion in our 2023 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 29, 2022.
-However, if the date of the 2023 Annual Meeting of Stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2023 Annual Meeting of Stockholders.
+A stockholder who would like to have a proposal considered for inclusion in our 2024 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 29, 2023.
+However, if the date of the 2024 Annual Meeting of Stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2024 Annual Meeting of Stockholders.
 SEC rules set standards for eligibility and specify the types of stockholder proposals that may be excluded from a proxy statement.
-Stockholder proposals should be addressed to Vigil Neuroscience, Inc., 1 Broadway, 7th Floor, Suite 07-300, Cambridge, Massachusetts 02142, Attention: Corporate Secretary.
+Stockholder proposals should be addressed to Vigil Neuroscience, Inc., 100 Forge Road, Suite 700, Watertown, Massachusetts 02472, Attention: Corporate Secretary.
+We also encourage you to submit any such proposals via email to investors@vigilneuro.com.